jchen187/BaseNextJS/README.md

   - in the component, add `import React from 'react';`

 ### Setting Up CSS Modules
-By default, you can import regular css files
+By default, you can import regular css files.
+I could not figure out how to get CSS Modules working.
+It worked with previous versions of storybook.
+So it is likely due to new versions of some node modules.

 ### Setting Up Scss Modules
 You need to customize the webpack config.
 Otherwise you will get this issue if you try to use SCSS Modules. `You may need an appropriate loader to handle this file type`

-1. `npm install --save-dev css-loader sass-loader style-loader` TODO - check if these are correct also node-sass
+#### Option 1 - Did Not Work
-@storybook/preset-scss css-loader sass-loader style-loader
+1. `npm install --save-dev css-loader sass-loader style-loader`
 2. Provide a webpack field in main.js -.storybook/main.js
 ```
 const path = require('path');